-BY: Rainer Werner Fassbinder
+Written by Rainer Werner Fassbinder

-DIRECTED BY: Krishna LeFan and Beata Pilch
+Directed by Krishna LeFan and Beata Pilch

 The laudably fast-paced and provacative production of Katzelmacher directed with nerve and verve by Beata Pilch and Krishna LeFan, is the best Fassbinder outing here to date.

 Chris Jones, The Chicago Tribune

-Krishna LeFan last worked in Los Angeles where he directed the NAACP nominated Main Liner for Theatre Royale as well as Geurilla Terrorist Theater.
-He also workshopped and directed TRY with a cast of high-risk continuation high school students.
-Some of Krishna’s favorite performing experiences were for Chicago Shakespeare Theater, The Pasadena Playhouse, The Open Fist in Hollywood, CA, Steppenwolf, Trap Door, San Francisco Shakespeare Festival, Berkeley Rep and Theatre Artaud where he was raised.Beata Pilch is the Co-Founder and Artistic Director of the Trap Door Theatre.
+Krishna LeFan worked in Los Angeles where he directed the NAACP nominated Main Liner for Theatre Royale.
+He also work shopped and directed Try with a cast of high-risk continuation high school students.
+Some of Krishna’s favorite performing experiences were for Chicago Shakespeare Theater, The Pasadena Playhouse, The Open Fist in Hollywood, Steppenwolf, Trap Door, San Francisco Shakespeare Festival, Berkeley Rep and Theatre Artaud where he was raised.